chefwndrful/free-code/README.md

 # free-code 🔥🦒🕊️🌈

-Free code for everyone to use for free
+Free code for everyone to use for free cuz it's free

 This code base is a collection of simple utilities, which can act as a sort of foundation or framework for JavaScript code.